African Americans and the Legal System

 Kikuyu Women and the Mau Mau Rebellion

-This intense three-part syllabus topic examines the central role played by women from Kenya's largest ethnic group, Kikuyu, in one of the most influential decolonial struggles of the 20th century -- the Mau Mau Rebellion.
+This robust syllabus topic examines the central role played by women from Kenya's largest ethnic group, Kikuyu, in one of the most influential decolonial struggles of the 20th century -- the Mau Mau Rebellion.

 Blackface Minstrelsy and Image Consciousness

-This three-part lesson explores the historical origin of blackface minstrelsy in the 1830s and contextualizes the racist ideologies that emanated from that period.
+This workshop explores the historical origins of blackface minstrelsy in the 1830s and contextualizes the racist ideologies that emanated from that period.
 We will provide participants with an introduction to the first truly American art form and help them understand how white civil society used minstrelsy to satirized and denigrate Black Americans for comedic relief and camaraderie.

-(This lesson was visioned, designed, and curated by student-scholar, Zeinab Kante, as a component of her independent study for which I was honored to serve as advisor.)
+(This lesson was visioned, designed, and curated by student-scholar, Zeinab Kante, as a component of her independent study at Brown University for which I was honored to serve as advisor.)

 The 1619 Project